enricopolanski/functional-programming/README.md

 - why these two operations and why do they have these signatures?
 - why does the "flatMap" name?
-- why do these laws have to hold?
+- why do these laws have to hold true?
 What do they mean?
 - but most importantly, where's my `flatten`?

 This chapter will try to answer all of these questions.